-Right now in Perth, securing land to build on is harder than it was 12 months ago.
-In June alone there were 1,916 land sales (that’s 100 more than the first 5 months of 2020 combined!).
+Securing land to build on can be hard, especially if you’re building in a boom.
+In June 2020 alone there were 1,916 land sales (that’s 100 more than the first 5 months of 2020 combined!).
 While it hasn’t been as hectic in 2021 or 2022, the remaining titled land has already been snapped up.
-The demand outweighs the supply and now home buyers are facing two main concerns when purchasing land.
+The demand outweighs the supply and leaves home buyers facing two main concerns when purchasing land.

 Firstly, not having a titled lot can put a slight pause on the home building process.
 The land needs to be titled so you can start building on it, which is why titled blocks are selling like hotcakes (you can read our blog on titled land here)!